gboehl/dynare/src/source/the-model-file.rst

     .. option:: tex

-        Requests the printing of results and graphs in TeX tables and graphics that can be later directly included in LaTeX files.
+        Requests the printing of results and graphs in TeX tables and graphics that can be later directly included in :math:`\LaTeX` files.

     .. option:: dr_display_tol = DOUBLE